Edmonton secures critical funding for 2026 World Cup bid

 “We will continue to partner with the city and province, and with Canada Soccer, to make this happen and I know it will be great for our tourism sector and our economy,” added Edmonton Centre MP Randy Boissonnault.

+In a statement from Pascale St-Onge, the federal minister for sports, she said the federal government’s contribution “would be up to 35 percent of the total event cost and up to 50 percent of the total public sector contribution.”

-In the funding announcement, the government said one money is contigent on Edmonton hosting "at least five games... and that at least two of these five games are at the round of 32 or round of 16 knockout stages.”
+In the funding announcement, the provincial government said one money is contingent on Edmonton hosting "at least five games... and that at least two of these five games are at the round of 32 or round of 16 knockout stages.”

 Canada and Mexico are slated to host 10 of the 80 games each, while the remaining 60 games will be held in the U.S.